slhcyl/NYC-Yellow-Taxi-and-Limousine-dataset/README.md

   # SPARK read parquet, note that it won't load any data yet by now
   df = spark.read.parquet(wasbs_path)
   ```
-* For easiest installation of pyspark and the hadoop azure dependencies on Windows, Docker is recommended.
-* Setup Docker Desktop, you can follow this [article](https://towardsdatascience.com/apache-spark-on-windows-a-docker-approach-4dd05d8a7147) to install it.
+* To facilitate running PySpark on Windows, Docker is recommended, follow this [article](https://towardsdatascience.com/apache-spark-on-windows-a-docker-approach-4dd05d8a7147) for Docker Desktop installation.
 * Check Docker Installation by running the following code in PowerShell:
   ```
   docker run hello-world